 Washington D.C. is not one of the more robust locals for gambling - but it is poised to be one of the first jurisdictions with legal online sports betting.

-The governing Washington D.C. council is working through a bill as of autumn 2018 that could legalize sports betting within the District limits as soon as February 2019.
-There are multiple key details to work out by then, but with support from the council, D.C. could be one of the earliest adopters of online sports betting.
+The governing Washington D.C.
+Council passed a bill in early 2019 that would legalize sports betting within the District limits.
+Though debates over operator contracts, as well as other key regulatory details, could delay sports betting until Sept.
+2019, the District could still be one of the earliest adopters of online sports betting.

 The District of Columbia is a federal district, rather than a state, and it also serves as the nation's capital city.
 When it comes to gambling laws, "district" for all practical purposes means "state," except that its laws are determined by a council instead of a legislature.
 It operates in much the same way, though all local ordinances are subject to final approval from Congress.